-Design is not a function to be accomplished, but rather a living process.
-It should reflect ongoing learning and adaptation . . .
-It is dynamic, even as the environment and . . . understanding of the environment is dynamic. -FM 3-24, Counterinsurgency represents the conceptual component of planning, and detailed planning, conducted through formal processes such as the MDMP or the Joint Operations Planning Process (JOPP).
-Design is not a replacement for such processes, nor is it intended to replicate any of the established detailed planning steps.
+Army doctrine draws a fine distinction in planning, recognizing that it consists of two separate, but closely related, components: design, which represents the conceptual component of planning, and detailed planning, conducted through formal processes such as the MDMP or the Joint Operations Planning Process (JOPP).3 Design is not a replacement for such processes, nor is it intended to replicate any of the established detailed planning steps.
 Instead, design complements traditional planning processes (see Figure 1).
-In an era when operations are typically affected by far more factors than at any time in our history, design offers the thinking tools necessary to develop a deeper understanding of the context of the situation, identify the underlying causes of conflict, and formulate flexible approaches to solve them.
+In an era when operations are typically affected by far more factors than at any time in our history, design offers the thinking tools necessary to develop a deeper understanding of the context of the situation, identify the underlying causes of conflict, and formulate flexible approaches to solve them.4